NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

-# RTX AI Toolkit LLM Fine-tuning Tutorial
+# RTX AI Toolkit LLM Customization Tutorial

-Welcome to the RTX AI Toolkit LLM Fine-tuning Tutorial.
-In this tutorial, you'll learn how to use the LLaMA-Factory Workbench project to fine-tune the LLaMa3-8B model on a RTX Windows PC.
-First, we showcase the QLoRA technique for model customization and explain how to export the LoRA adapter or the fine-tuned LLaMa3 checkpoint.
+In this tutorial, you'll learn how to use the LLaMA-Factory NVIDIA AI Workbench project to fine-tune the Llama3-8B model on a RTX Windows PC.
+First, we showcase the QLoRA technique for model customization and explain how to export the LoRA adapter or the fine-tuned Llama-3 checkpoint.

 ## 0. Prerequisites
 1. Ensure you have a Windows PC equipped with an RTX GPU, ideally with at least 16GB of VRAM (GeForce RTX 4070Ti or higher).
-2. Download and install **[NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/)** for local AI development.
+2. Download and install [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/)** for local AI development.
 This project is built for the latest (May 2024) release - v0.50.16.

 3. Generate a HuggingFace [User Access Token](https://huggingface.co/docs/hub/en/security-tokens).
-Ensure your HuggingFace account has access to the Meta LLaMA3-8B-Instruct model [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
+Ensure your HuggingFace account has access to the Meta Llama3-8B-Instruct model [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).

-4. 100+ GB free disk space to store the Workbench containers, LLM checkpoints, and
+4. 100+ GB free disk space to store the AI Workbench containers, and LLM checkpoints.

 ## 1. Setup LLaMa-Factory Workbench Project